Significant Accounting Policies

 (a) Basis of Presentation: Our consolidated financial statements include the accounts of Delta Apparel and its wholly-owned domestic and foreign subsidiaries.
 All significant intercompany accounts and transactions have been eliminated in consolidation.
 We apply the equity method of accounting for investments in companies where we have less than a 50% ownership interest and over which we exert significant influence.
 We do not exercise control over these companies and do not have substantive participating rights.
-As such, these entities are not considered variable interest entities.
+As such, these are not considered variable interest entities.

 (c) Use of Estimates: The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make certain estimates and assumptions that affect the reported amounts and disclosures of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Estimates are adjusted to reflect actual experience when necessary.
 Significant estimates and assumptions affect many items in our financial statements, for example: allowance for doubtful trade receivables, sales returns and allowances, inventory obsolescence, the carrying value of goodwill, and income tax assets and related valuation allowance.
 Our actual results may differ from our estimates.

-(d) Revenue Recognition: Revenues from product sales are recognized when ownership is transferred to the customer, which includes not only the passage of title, but also the transfer of the risk of loss related to the product.
+(d) Revenue Recognition: Revenues from product sales are recognized when ownership is transfered to the customer, which includes not only the passage of title, but also the transfer of the risk of loss related to the product.
 At this point, the sales price is fixed and determinable, and we are reasonably assured of the collectibility of the sale.
 The majority of our sales are shipped FOB shipping point and revenue is therefore recognized when the goods are shipped to the customer.
 For sales that are shipped FOB destination point, we do not recognize the revenue until the goods are received by the customer.
 Shipping and handling charges billed to our customers are included in net revenue and the related costs are included in cost of goods sold.
 Revenues are reported on net sales basis, which is computed by deducting product returns, discounts and estimated returns and allowances.
 We estimate returns and allowances on an ongoing basis by considering historical and current trends.

 Royalty revenue is primarily derived from royalties paid to us by licensees of our intellectual property rights, which include, among other things, trademarks and copyrights.
 We execute license agreements with our licensees detailing the terms of the licensing arrangement.
 Royalties are generally recognized upon receipt of the licensees' royalty report, in accordance with the terms of the executed license agreement, and when all other revenue recognition criteria have been met.